 In assigning features to categories of importance their place in the plan of the Park as a whole has been considered, causing features of apparently low significance individually to be assigned a higher significance if they are park features.
-The boundary wall to the Park was allocated to category A, and Vaynol Old Hall and surrounding complex of buildings have also been included due to the likely impact of the development on their setting.
-Capel y Graig Lodge (feature 4) was allocated to category B. Ten features were allocated to category C (features 3, 6, 8, 9, 11, 12, 13, 14, 15 and 16), and four to category D (features 1, 2, 7, and 18).
-The pre-18th century field system (feature 10) has been allocated to category E, as the date of its original layout cannot be established by documentary research alone.
+Vaynol Old Hall and surrounding complex of buildings have been included as a category A feature (feature 10), due to the likely impact of the development on their setting.
+Four features were allocated to category B (features 2, 3, 5 and 9), and five to category C (features 1, 4, 6, 7 and 8).

-The development is likely to have considerable or significant direct impact on 11 of these features (1, 2, 3, 6, 7, 9, 10, 12, 13, 14, and 15).
-It will also have moderate impact on the setting of 3 structures (features 3, 4, and 5), and severe impact on the hall complex (feature 17).
+The development is likely to have considerable or significant direct impact on 7 of these features (1, 2, 4, 5, 6, 7, and 8).
+It is unlikely to impact on feature 3, and likely to impact on feature 9.